This post may contain affiliate links. For more information, read my disclosure policy.

 How to make Lofthouse Cookies

-1. Mix butter, sugar, and sour cream in a hand or a stand mixer until smooth.
+1. Mix butter, sugar, and sour cream with a hand mixer or the bowl of a stand mixer on medium-high speed until smooth.

 2. Mix in egg, baking soda, baking powder, salt, and vanilla.

-3. Mix in flour until cookie dough forms, being sure to scrape the bottom and sides of the mixing bowl.
+3. Stir in flour until cookie dough forms, being sure to scrape the bottom and sides of the mixing bowl.

-4. Scoop two tablespoons of dough per cookie, placing on the guides on the parchment paper so they are at least 2 inches apart.
+4. Scoop two tablespoons of dough per cookie, placing on a parchment paper lined baking sheet so they are at least 2 inches apart.
 Use the bottom of a glass to press the cookies flat.
-(If the cookie dough sticks to the glass, spray it first with nonstick cooking spray for easy removal.)

 5. Bake cookies for 7-9 minutes or until they JUST loose the glossy sheen and are barely light golden around the edges.
 Do not over bake these!
 Err on the side of underdone.